Dr. Derek Snook

-If you’re suffering from a knee injury, knee pain, or arthritis, learn how JIS Orthopedics can help you get back to living your life without limits.
+If you’re suffering from an elbow injury, elbow pain, or arthritis, learn how JIS Orthopedics can help you get back to living your life without limits.
 To schedule a consultation, click the button below!

 What Our Patients Say